sam-the-tutor/celo-Tutorial/README.md

 ![Remix IDE](https://github.com/sam-the-tutor/celo-Tutorial/blob/main/remix.png)

 We will create a file called `vault.sol` where our smart contract code will be stored.
 Notice a new file extension of(`.sol`).
-It means our file will store Solidity code just like how a `.js` files stores Javascript code.
+It means our file will store Solidity code just like how `.js` files store Javascript code.

 Now, we need to write code in our empty file.
 Copy and paste this code into the file.